tjstansell/artifactory-repository-upgrade/README.md

     ```

    You'll see a lot of things refreshing ... probably new settings that it
    didn't store before.
-For us, it included settings like `xray_index`
+For us, it included settings like `xray_index`.
-   that terraform didn't even track before.

 9. Now you can go through the tedious task of running a `plan` and updating
    the configs to make sure they are it only updates what you expect.